scala/docs.scala-lang/_overviews/reflection/symbols-trees-types.md

 method available on all symbols to other, more involved, concepts such as getting the `baseClasses` from `ClassSymbol`.
-Other common use cases of symbols include inspecting members' signatures, getting type parameters of a class, getting the parameter type of a method or finding out the type of a field.
+Other common use cases of symbols include inspecting members' signatures, getting type parameters of a class, getting the parameter type of method or finding out the type of field.

 ### The Symbol Owner Hierarchy